-- 1) S:power supply; I: input; O; output using push-pull drivers; PP: I/O using push-pull drivers; - 2) The extended DAT Lines (Dat1-DAT3) are input on power up.
+- 1) S: power supply; I: input; O: output using push-pull drivers; PP: I/O using push-pull drivers; - 2) The extended DAT Lines (Dat1-DAT3) are input on power up.
 They start to operate as DAT lines after SET_BUS_WIDTH command.
-The Host shall keep its own DAT1-DAT3 lines in input mode, as well, while they are not used.
-It is defined so, in order to keep compatibility to MultiMediaCards. - 3) After power up this line is input with 50Kohm pull-up (can be used for card detection or SPI mode selection).
-The pull-up should be disconnected by user, during regular data transfer, with SET_CLR_CARD_DETECT (ACMD42) command.
+The Host shall keep its own DAT1-DAT3 lines in input mode, as well, while they are not used. - 3) After power up this line is input with 50Kohm pull-up (can be used for card detection or SPD mode selection).
+The pull-up should be disconnected by user, during regular data transfer, with SET_CLR_CARD_DETECT (ACMD42) command